 There is another misconception that I have held about this passage.

 2. I Misunderstood the People Speaking

-Most Bible scholars understand that in the original Hebrew these words are in their feminine form so they are actually the words of the bride not the groom.
-If that is right, and I believe it is, then the bride is the rose of Sharon and the Lily of the valley not the groom.
+Most Bible scholars understand that in the original Hebrew these words are in their feminine form so they are actually the words of the bride, not the groom.
+If that is correct, and I believe it is, then the bride is the rose of Sharon and the Lily of the valley, not the groom.

-That may ruin some of my past teaching, but it doesn’t ruin the present, there are some really great lessons to learn.
+That may ruin some of my past teachings, but it doesn’t ruin the present, there are some really great lessons to learn.
 Let me show you!

 “I’m just a common flower and they are just a dime a dozen”

 In verse 2 the groom speaks and listen to his response,

 Song of Solomon 2:2 As the lily among thorns, So is my love among the daughters.